noyeem99/privacy-preserving-deep-learning/README.md

 Results & Achievements: Integrated a Noise Multiplier of 1.5 using Opacus to successfully neutralize the attack, drastically degrading the hacker's attack success rate to just 51.13% (which is equivalent to random guessing).

-### 5. DP LLM Fine-tuning using LoRA
+**5.DP LLM Fine-tuning using LoRA**

-* *File Name:* dp_llm_finetuning_lora_opacus.ipynb
+File Name: dp_llm_finetuning_lora_opacus.ipynb

-* *Objective:* Secure sensitive medical information during Large Language Model (LLM) customization.
-Implemented LoRA (Low-Rank Adaptation) for parameter-efficient tuning alongside Opacus for differential privacy tracking.
+Objective: Hold a medical information in Large Language Model (LLM) .
+Using LoRA  for parameter tuning and Opacus for differential privacy .

-* *Results & Achievements:* Achieved an exceptional privacy guarantee of Epsilon = 0.5 while successfully fine-tuning the model on a highly sensitive, original medical dataset.
+Results & Achievements: Got an exceptional privacy guarantee of Epsilon = 0.5 while fine-tuning the model on a sensitive, original medical dataset.

-* *Note:*
-Fine-tuning parameter plots and mathematical budget tracking charts are included inside this notebook.
+Note: Fine-tuning parameter plots and mathematical budget tracking charts are inside this notebook.

 ### 6. DP Synthetic Data Generation
 * *File Name:* dp-synthetic-data-generation-mst.ipynb